Tree Safety Basics: How to Recognize a Tree in Danger of Falling

-Tree safety is an important aspect of property maintenance especially in avoiding the potential risk of injury and damage from falling trees.
-But how can you tell whether the tree you have on your property is in danger of falling?
-Here, we will examine the most important warning signs to watch out for, and offer expert advice to help you determine if a tree is at risk of falling and if the tree needs to be removed by an expert.
+Tree safety is an essential aspect of property maintenance, especially in avoid damage and danger of falling trees.
+But how do you know whether a tree on your property is at risk of falling?
+Here, we will examine the most important indicators to be looking for, and offer expert advice to help you identify if a tree is at risk of falling and if the tree needs to be removed by an expert.

 Leaning Trunk or Crown

-One of the first signs to watch out for is a leaning trunk or crown.
-If the trunk isn’t horizontal or the crown is tilting in one direction, it may be a sign that the tree is in danger of falling.
+One of the first indicators to watch out for is a leaning trunk or crown.
+If the tree’s trunk isn’t vertical or if the crown is tilted in one direction, it could be a sign that the tree is in danger of falling.

 Cracks or Cavities in the Trunk

-Another sign to look out for are cracks or holes in the trunk.
-These can weaken the tree’s structure and make it more prone to fall.
+Another indication to look for are cracks or holes within the tree’s trunk.
+These can weaken the structure of the tree as well as make it prone to fall.

 Dead or dying branches